FAQ

 We have two remote camps – Tshokwane River Camp and Satara Plains Camp – both set within private, wildlife-rich concessions in Kruger National Park, away from tourist crowds.

 We offer immersive safaris in seasonal, eco-sensitive tented camps.
-You’ll experience raw wilderness with bucket showers, campfire dining, and expert-led tracking.
+You’ll experience raw wilderness with butler fed safari showers, campfire dining, and expert-led tracking.
 This is a light-luxury, deep-wilderness experience.

 Yes.
 All activities are led by armed, highly trained guides.
 Camp safety includes electric fencing, 24/7 monitoring, and staff on standby for emergencies.